 The health risk information presented here is summarized from Shoreland Travax®, a decision-support tool used by health care providers to perform a detailed health risk analysis based on specific locations, individual travel styles, and traveler risk behaviors.
 Travax provides practitioners current, independently researched malaria risk and prevention recommendations in a map-based format that goes beyond the annual WHO and CDC statements included here.
 Not included here are current reports from Travax of disease outbreaks or environmental events that may pose elevated risks to travelers’ health and safety.
 The Providers section of this site offers a directory of health care providers who utilize Shoreland Travax for travel health counseling.
 Learn more about the detailed reports and maps available from these practitioners (includes links to samples).

-Eswatini (formerly known as Swaziland) is a developing nation in the lower half of the world's economies.
+Eswatini (formerly known as Swaziland) is a developing nation classified as low income.
 Located in southeastern Africa (south of Mozambique and north of South Africa), the climate classifications range from humid temperate (no dry season) in the south to humid equatorial (long dry season) in the north.

 See also: Library article for Yellow Fever

-Although yellow fever does not occur in Eswatini (formerly Swaziland), an official yellow fever vaccination certificate may be required depending on your itinerary.
+Although yellow fever does not occur in Eswatini, an official yellow fever vaccination certificate may be required depending on your itinerary.

 - Requirement: A vaccination certificate is required for travelers aged ≥ 9 months coming from countries with risk of YF transmission.
 This also applies to all airport transit stops in risk countries.